Ali-Al-Ahmad/calculator/README.md

 2. put operant to the left for prefix and to the right for postfix
 3. keep spaces between numbers multiple digits are allowed
 4. Click on "=" button to see the result. with steps detailed
+5. Darkmode feature, icon positioned at the top left side of the page

 ## Technologies
 - **HTML**, **CSS**, **JavaScript**.